prashant-kikani/prashant-kikani.github.io/_posts/2020-11-1-best-quotes-1.markdown

 > "You have to dream before your dreams can come true." -A.P.J.
 Abdul Kalam

 It sounds obvious but, whatever we want to achieve, we first need to dream about it.
 Lot of people do not even dream bigger.
-First we need to dream, then take proper actions, then probability of that dream becoming reality will become non-zero.
+First we need to dream, then take proper actions, then the probability of that dream becoming reality will become non-zero.

 <hr style="height:0px; color:rgb(240,240,240); background-color:#DCDCDC;"><br/>